-Celebrating excellence, style, and elegance on Boston's North Shore, the Misselwood Concours has become a premier event in New England and is considered to be one of the most scenic Concours shows in the country.
+Celebrating excellence, style, and elegance on Boston's North Shore, the Misselwood Concours has become a premier event in New England and is one of the most scenic Concours shows in the country.
 Car owners and spectators alike are dazzled by the spectacular oceanfront setting, sloping lawns, and warm, inviting atmosphere.
-Serving as a scholarship fundraiser for Endicott College and run on a volunteer basis, the show benefits current and future students by providing them with much needed financial help.
-The show takes place the 3rd weekend in July each year.
-We hope you would consider joining us as we share automotive history with our community and keep it alive and well for future generations.
+Serving as a scholarship fundraiser for Endicott College and run on a volunteer basis, the show benefits current and future students.
+An intimate show with no barriers between you the cars, where you are sure to see an eclectic mix of world class cars and motorcycles.
 The views are spectacular, the cars are priceless, and the hospitality is world class, come see for yourself!

 2019 Event Highlight